-Sometimes things can go wrong with the placenta in terms of its growth, function, or its attachment to the uterus.
-The most common placental issues that can arise during pregnancy include:
+Placental complications can involve the placenta’s growth, function, or its attachment to the uterus.
+The most common placental issues that can happen during pregnancy are:

 Placenta Previa